Senate Passes Portman Resolution to Designate April 2018 as “Second Chance Month”

 Portman’s Second Chance Act Helps Ex-Offender Re-Enter Society

+NOTE: Senator Portman and Senator Leahy (D-VT) have actively worked for years to reauthorize the Second Chance Act.
 Then-Congressman Portman originally authored the Second Chance Act with the late Cleveland Democrat Rep. Stephanie Tubbs Jones, and it was passed into law in 2008 (P.L.
 110-199).
-April 8 marked the 9th anniversary of this law, which created:
+April 8 marked the 10th anniversary of this law, which created:

 - grants for state and local reentry courts;